SamCH93/ciCalibrate/README.md

 **ciCalibrate** is an R package for computing support intervals for unknown univariate parameters.
-A support interval can either be computed based on a parameter estimate and standard error or from a confidence interval for the respective parameter.
+A support interval can either be computed based on a parameter estimate and standard error or based on a confidence interval for the respective parameter.
 The main function for doing so is `ciCalibrate`, see the manual with `?ciCalibrate` for the available options.
 Theoretical background on support intervals is provided in [Wagenmakers et al.